Ant Clemons: Career

 Clemons began his songwriting career in 2016.
-Clemons was working at Red Lobster in Cherry Hill and flying to Los Angeles every two weeks as an attempt to meet songwriters and producers.
+While working at Red Lobster in Cherry Hill, Clemons flew to Los Angeles bi-weekly in an attempt to meet songwriters and producers.
 He would return to Philadelphia every time he ran out of money.
 He studied songwriting at White Hall Arts Academy with Tanisha Hall.
-Clemons' mother eventually supported him in permanently moving to Los Angeles, where Clemons slept on two friends' floor.
+Clemons' mother ultimately supported him in permanently moving to Los Angeles, where Clemons slept on two friends' floors.
 Clemons wrote a song a day in exchange for rent.
-In Los Angeles, Clemons met Ryan Toby who gave him the opportunity to work on Luke James' single "Drip".
+In Los Angeles, Clemons met record producer Ryan Toby, who gave him the opportunity to work on Luke James' 2017 single "Drip" – Clemons' first major songwriting credit.

-In January 2018, Clemons met American producer Bongo ByTheWay, where upon meeting each other for the first time, they recorded eleven tracks together in one day.
-After the two quickly became close to one another, Bongo ByTheWay introduced Clemons to American singer Jeremih.
-Clemons recorded the hook for a Jeremih demo titled "All Mine".
-Jeremih was invited to Wyoming by American rapper Kanye West and played the demo.
-West then incorporated "All Mine" into his eighth studio album Ye (2018).
-West then invited Clemons to Wyoming to write for Teyana Taylor's second studio album K.T.S.E.., providing additional vocals on the track "Hurry (feat.
-Kanye West).
+In January 2018, Clemons met Nigerian record producer Bongo ByTheWay, and upon doing so, they recorded eleven collaborative tracks in a single day.
+After the two quickly became acquainted, Bongo ByTheWay introduced Clemons to Chicago singer Jeremih; Clemons recorded the hook for a Jeremih demo titled "All Mine".
+After Jeremih's invitation to Kanye West's Wyoming ranch, the demo was played and reworked into the version heard on his eighth studio album Ye, which utilized Clemons' demo.

+West then invited Clemons himself to the ranch to write and record demos for Teyana Taylor's second studio album K.T.S.E., on which he provided additional vocals on its song "Hurry".
 Clemons saw an increase in fame after working with West.
 In September 2018, Clemons was invited to Chicago by West and Chance the Rapper to work on West's ninth studio album.
-The album was initially titled Yandhi and Clemons was to feature on seven out of eight tracks.
-Several leaked songs from the album featured contributions from Clemons.
+Known at the time as Yandhi, Clemons was to serve as a guest feature on seven out of its eight tracks.
+Several leaked songs from the album featured Clemons performing demo verses for West.
 Yandhi was reworked and released as Jesus Is King in October 2019, where Clemons was credited on the tracks "Selah", "Everything We Need", and "Water".